Charlie Chan (composer): Career

+Personal life

+Chan is non-binary, and a lesbian.

 Recognition

 Chan was awarded Best Music Performance at the Melbourne Fringe Festival in 1997, and has also been nominated for two Australasian Performing Right Association Awards for Best Music for a Television Series and Best Film Score.

 In 2001, Chan was nominated in two categories in the APRA Music Awards: Best Film Score, for Me Myself I, and Best Television Theme, for Last Warriors.

 They have also received three Australian Guild of Screen Composers nominations for Best Soundtrack Album, Best Music for a Feature Film, and Best Music for a Documentary.